believer-oss/bugsplat-mcp/README.md

 Get a list of BugSplat issues with optional filtering:
 - `application`: Filter by application name
 - `version`: Filter by version
+- `stackGroup`: Filter by stack frame the crash is grouped by
 - `startDate`: Filter by start date (ISO format)
 - `endDate`: Filter by end date (ISO format)
 - `pageSize`: Number of results per page (1-99, defaults to 50)